 Led by a storyteller and discussion leader, underserved children and their families meet in public libraries, elementary schools and other community venues to read and discuss award-winning children’s books.
-Discussion encourages critical and analytical thinking, helps develop connections between storybooks and real-life situations, and, in the bilingual program, encourages Spanish-speaking parents to speak and read English.
+Discussion encourages critical and analytical thinking, helps develop connections between storybooks and real-life situations, and, in the bilingual program, encourages Spanish-speaking family members to speak and read English.
 Pre-school activities are offered separately for younger siblings.

 Five different Prime Time formats are available, each specifically designed for:

 - African-American families

 - English-only for a diverse, multicultural group of families

 Watch a 2-1/2 minute video about our Prime Time program below!

 Since 2002, this award-winning program has encouraged families to consider reading and education as a fun and important part of their lives.
 More than 15,000 Nebraskans have participated in one or more of the 336 bilingual and English-only Prime Time series held throughout the state in 17 public libraries, 23 elementary schools, 9 community centers, one bookstore, and two Head Start centers in 18 communities statewide where student scores in reading do not meet Nebraska state standards.

 A 10-year impact study, published in 2010 by the Louisiana Endowment for the Humanities, found that students who participated in Prime Time Family Reading Time during their early elementary years outperformed their peers on grade level content in standardized exams.
 Prime Time students scored higher in language arts and reading, mathematics, science, life science and other subjects.

 In a 2019 survey of Nebraska families who participated in Prime Time: